 Tax season has come!
 Here in Japan each individual is required by law to file income tax declaration (return) if applicable.
 This is true for foreigners who have income in Japan.
 The period is from February 16 to March 15 (subject to change due to weekend).

 During this period, you are required to declare your income to local tax office and pay income tax.
-For this year, for example, you are required to pay income tax for 2018 between February 17 and March 16.
+For this year, for example, you are required to pay income tax for CY2020 between February 16 and March 15 in 2021.
 If you are late, penalty fax will be imposed.
 So be careful.

 This article is a step-by-step guidance for foreigners trying this for the first time.
 Please also note that description below is intentionally simplified for easy reading but should cover most cases.
 For rare cases, you should consult with tax professionals.